 sudo sh ~/Downloads/crouton -t kde

-The above command will run the installer and Ubuntu will be installed.
+The above command will run the installer and install Ubuntu.
 You can replace “KDE” with Xfce, Unity and KDE touch, Xfce touch, and Unity touch for Chromebooks with touch screens.

 Now, all you need to do is wait, and in the end, you will be asked to provide a username and password.